Jebba: VSO-ICS and RHHF

 Jebba has also been home to a volunteer program run by VSO called the International Citizens Service.
 They along with other Volunteer organisations, send 18- to 25-year-olds from the UK, to other countries.
 Where the UK volunteers work with in-country volunteers of the same age, to develop a community nearby.
 In this instance seven from the UK and seven from Nigeria.
 They, while in Jebba would live with local families, paired up, one Nigerian and one UK.
 Living in the town for three months developing community projects.
 The community projects are paired up with a local NGO (Non-Government Organisation).
 For the Jebba team it was RHHF (Royal Heritage Health Foundation, based in Ilorin.
 RHHF works to provide family planning, better education and now sustainable livelihoods.

-Jebba as a town, since the Paper Mill closed, has failed to really provide jobs for its entire people.
+Jebba as a town, since the Paper Mill closed, has failed to provide jobs for its entire people.
 Many parents are forced to stop their children going to school and make them work.
 Either smoking fish, peeling cassava, growing rice or hawking at the side of the road, selling their goods.
 Jebba being a town many people simply pass through, this is an essential trade.

 The aim of the community development projects was to get children back into schools and provide parents with sustainable livelihoods.
 The education side focused on making class rooms safe, relaying floors and fixing anything broken.
 They also wanted to improve uniforms, first aid kits, text book standards and school moral.
 Another huge problem was sanitation and water.
 Being at the side of Niger, there should be no trouble getting water.
 However lack of finance for plumbing makes getting water into the town very hard.
 RHHF before any volunteers arrived established SBMCs (schools based management committees) at five schools in Jebba.
 The volunteers would focus on putting these ideas into practice.

 The other side was establishing sustainable livelihoods so the children do not have to work.
 The main focus of the Volunteers time was setting up a new fish smoking company in Jebba.
 On 26 November 2012 Jebba Smoked Fish began production on its first test batch of fish.
 In the future RHHF hopes to establish a cassava production company and rice production company.
 The fish though was a huge step forward for the team and Jebba.
 All over Nigeria Jebba is known for its smoked fish.